 Avoid Using Marital Money

 Until your divorce is final, you want to be sure your new home will be considered your separate property.
 Any money you use when buying a house during a divorce, including the down payment, must be financed with your own money.
 That means you cannot use “marital property” to finance or pay for expense associated with the purchase.

-Marital property is property that was acquired or earned during the marriage or used for the benefit of the marriage or shared with the spouse.
-Separate property is property which belongs only to one of the two spouses.
+Marital property is the property that was acquired or earned during the marriage or used for the benefit of the marriage or shared with the spouse.
+Separate property is the property that belongs only to one of the two spouses.
 Generally, separate property is property that belonged only to one spouse before marriage.
 It could also include some property given only to one spouse during the marriage, like an inheritance from a relative.

 During a divorce, the most common types of marital property that will be divided are real property such as the family home, second homes, and personal property such as cars, jewelry, and household items.
-Other property that will be divided is intangible property such as income, dividends, benefits, and debts.
+Another property that will be divided is intangible property such as income, dividends, benefits, and debts.
 Any property that is separate property remains in the hands of the spouse who owned it before or during the marriage.